WeslenLakins/WeslenLakins/README.md

 ## ⚡️ Quick Facts

-- 🔭 I’m currently working on various personal and collaborative projects
+- 🔭 I’m currently working on various personal and group projects
 - 🌱 I’m slowly learning more about blockchain technologies, C, and Cybersecurity
 - 👯 I’m looking to collaborate on open-source projects